jon-chun/jon-chun/README.md

 * Chun, Jon, and Katherine Elkins. <a href="https://muse.jhu.edu/article/846035">"What the Rise of AI Means for Narrative Studies: A Response to “Why Computers Will Never Read (or Write) Literature” by Angus Fletcher."</a> Narrative 30, no. 1 (2022): 104-113. doi:10.1353/nar.2022.0005.

 * Chun, Jon. <a href="https://arxiv.org/abs/2110.09454">"SentimentArcs: A Novel Method for Self-Supervised Sentiment Analysis of Time Series Shows SOTA Transformers Can Struggle Finding Narrative Arcs."</a> ArXiv abs/2110.09454 (2021): n. page.

+SOTA Transformer and DNN short text sentiment classifiers report over 97% accuracy on narrow domains like IMDB movie reviews.
+Real-world performance is significantly lower because traditional models overfit benchmarks and generalize poorly to different or more open domain texts.
+This paper introduces SentimentArcs, a new self-supervised time series sentiment analysis methodology that addresses the two main limitations of traditional supervised sentiment analysis: limited labeled training datasets and poor generalization.
+A large ensemble of diverse models provides a synthetic ground truth for self-supervised learning.
+Novel metrics jointly optimize an exhaustive search across every possible corpus:model combination.
+The joint optimization over both the corpus and model solves the generalization problem.
+Simple visualizations exploit the temporal structure in narratives so domain experts can quickly spot trends, identify key features, and note anomalies over hundreds of arcs and millions of data points.
+To our knowledge, this is the first self-supervised method for time series sentiment analysis and the largest survey directly comparing real-world model performance on long-form narratives.

 * Chun, Jon. <a href="https://www.youtube.com/watch?v=Ldb0vlCQXtQ&t=1s">AI Improv DivaBot</a> in collaboration with Katherine Elkins, James Dennen (Denison University and Wexner Arts), Lauren Katz (Thymele Arts, LA), ***100th anniversary of the premiere of “R.U.R.,” by Czechoslovakian playwright Karel Capek.
 “R.U.R.”*** (for “Rossum’s Universal Robots”) opened on January 25th, 1921, at the National Theater of Prague and marks the first use of the word “robot,” coined by Capek and derived from the Czech word for “forced labor.”, 25 Jan 2021

 * Elkins, Katherine, and Jon Chun. <a href="https://culturalanalytics.org/article/17212.pdf">"Can GPT-3 pass a Writer’s Turing Test?."</a> Journal of Cultural Analytics 5, no. 2 (2020): 17212.

+Until recently the field of natural language generation relied upon formalized grammar systems, small-scale statistical models, and lengthy sets of heuristic rules.
+This older technology was fairly limited and brittle: it could remix language into word salad poems or chat with humans within narrowly defined topics.
+Recently, very large-scale statistical language models have dramatically advanced the field, and GPT-3 is just one example.
+It can internalize the rules of language without explicit programming or rules.
+Instead, much like a human child, GPT-3 learns language through repeated exposure, albeit on a much larger scale.
+Without explicit rules, it can sometimes fail at the simplest of linguistic tasks, but it can also excel at more difficult ones like imitating an author or waxing philosophical.

 * (AI Story Generation / AI Narrative Generation) <a href="https://github.com/jon-chun/conference-narrative2020-GPT2-NLG">How Artificial Intelligence Tells Stories: Natural Language Generation and Narrative</a>, Narrative 2020 Conference (page 28), March 5-7 The Intercontinental Hotel, New Orleans

 <br></br>

 <figure>